lbVictor/Sales_Prediction/README.md

 ### Data Understanding & Data Preparation

-3. **Data Cleaning & Data Description:** At this stage, the dimensions of the data were verified; data cleaning was performed: renaming columns, changing types to the correct format, analyzing and replacing NAs.
+3. **Data Cleaning & Data Description:** At this stage, the dimensions of the data were verified; data cleaning was performed: renaming columns, changing types to the correct format, analyzing and replacing missing data.
 A descriptive statistical analysis is also carried out to get an initial idea of the data and identify possible errors.

 4. **Feature Engineering:** At this stage, a mind-map was created to model the phenomenon(sales) and business hypotheses were generated to be validated in the future.
 Based on the generated hypotheses, features from the original dataset were derived to support the analysis and learning of the model, which will be carried out in the next phases.